medik8s/fence-agents-remediation/README.md

 ### Deploy the latest version

 After every PR is merged to the `main` branch, then the images are built and pushed to [`quay.io`](quay.io/medik8s/fence-agents-remediation-operator-bundle) (due to the [*post-submit* job](https://github.com/medik8s/fence-agents-remediation/blob/main/.github/workflows/post-submit.yaml) ).
-For deployment of FAR using these images, you need:
+For deployment of FAR using these images you need:

 * Install `operator-sdk` binary from their [official website](https://sdk.operatorframework.io/docs/installation/#install-from-github-release).